AgneevMukherjee/agneev-blog/_posts/2022-01-24-YARoMNIST-dataset-preparation.markdown

 <br/><br/>
 ## Conclusion

 So we have seen the methods I used to create the YARoMNIST dataset.
 Next week we will look at evaluating this dataset using a cut-off Resnet50, as used in the competition, as well as full Resnet versions.
+So long!
 {: style="text-align: justify"}